HariSekhon/lib-java/README.md

 Builds with any one of Maven, Gradle or SBT.
 The Maven and Gradle builds are best as they will auto-download their own build systems of the correct compatible version for you without you having to pre-install them.

 The default build will trigger a Gradle build which requires no pre-installed dependencies other than Java.
-This is preferred because of the self-bootstrap but the Gradle mechanism additionally has an emb edded checksum for security:
+This is preferred because of the self-bootstrap but the Gradle mechanism additionally has an embedded checksum for security:
 ```
 make
 ```